Florian Unruh

 Kahllund first competed internationally in 2013, and in 2014 won the individual title at the European Championships in Echmiadzin and qualified for the World Cup Final, winning the third stage of the individual competition in Antalya.

 He won the silver medal in the men's individual recurve event at the 2022 European Archery Championships held in Munich, Germany.
 He also won the silver medal in the mixed team recurve event.

+Unruh won the silver medal in the team event at the 2024 Olympics with his partner Michelle Kroppen.

+Personal life

+He is married to fellow archer Lisa Unruh and adopted her surname.